-SSL Partnership - In 2004, DOE competitively selected an SSL Partner composed of manufacturers and stakeholders that are individually or collaboratively capable of manufacturing and marketing SSL products.
+SSL Partnership.
+In 2004, DOE competitively selected an SSL Partnership composed of manufacturers and allies that are individually or collaboratively capable of manufacturing and marketing the desired SSL products.
 Partnership members must comply with pertinent DOE guidelines on U.S.-based research and product development.
-A key function of the SSL Partnership is to provide input to shape the Core Technology Research priorities.
-As SSL technologies mature, any research gaps identified will be filled through Core Technology Research-allowing the SSL industry to continue its development process, while much-needed breakthrough technologies are created by the Core Technology Research needs to DOE program managers who then translate these needs into the Core Technology Research solicitations.
+A key function of the SSL Partnership related to R&D is to provide input to shape the Core Technology Research priorities.
+As SSL technologies mature, any research gaps identified are filled through Core Technology Research-allowing the SSL industry to continue their development process, while much-needed breakthrough technologies are created in parallel.
+The Partnership members confer among themselves and communicate their individual research needs to DOE program managers, who in turn, shape these needs into the Core Technology Research solicitations.

-Core Technology Research - Core Technology Research provides the focused research needed to advance SSL technology-research that is typically longer-term in nature and not the subject of sustained industry investment.
-DOE funds such research efforts primarily at universities, national laboratories, and other research institutions through one or more competitive solicitations.
-Core Technology Research supports the SSL program by providing problem solving research to overcome barriers identified by DOE with input from the Workshop and the Partnership.
-Participants in DOE's Core Technology Research program would conduct research subject to what is termed an "exceptional circumstance" to the Bayh-Dole Act.
-This means that any resultant intellectual property developed will be open, with negotiated royalties, to all Partnership members with a nonexclusive license.
-At DOE's discretion, Core Technology Research projects will be peer-reviewed by government personnel, independent organizations, and the SSL Partnership.
+Core Technology Research.
+Core Technology Research provides the focused research needed to advance SSL technology-research that is typically longer-term in nature and not the focus of sustained industry investment.
+DOE funds these research efforts primarily at universities, national laboratories, and other research institutions through one or more competitive solicitations.
+Core Technology Research supports the SSL program by providing problem-solving research to overcome barriers identified by the Partnership.
+Participants in the Core Technology Research program perform work subject to what is termed an "exceptional circumstance" to the Bayh-Dole Act, and any resultant intellectual property is open, with negotiated royalties, to all Partnership members with a non-exclusive license.
+At DOE's discretion, Core Technology Research projects are peer-reviewed by Government personnel, independent organizations, and the SSL Partnership.

-Product Development - DOE solicits proposals from interested companies (or teams of companies) for product development.
+Product Development.
+DOE solicits proposals from interested companies (or teams of companies) for product development, demonstrations, and market conditioning.
 DOE expects these proposals to include comprehensive work plans to develop a specific SSL product or product family.
 Since the ultimate goal is to manufacture energy-efficient, high performance SSL products, each work plan should address the abilities of each participant or manufacturer throughout the development process.
-These companies must not only have all the technical requirements to develop the desired SSL technology, but also must have reasonable access to manufacturing capabilities and targeted markets to quickly move their SSL products from the industry laboratory to the marketplace.
+These offerors must not only have all the technical requirements to develop the desired SSL technology, but also must have reasonable access to manufacturing capabilities and targeted markets to quickly move their SSL product from the industry laboratory to the marketplace.